smartdevicelink/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

 ## Motivation

-The current filtering and data validation mechanism used by SDL Core needs be improved upon to issues related to possible differences in API versions between parameters in the request from a mobile application and an SDL Core.
+The current filtering and data validation mechanism used by SDL Core needs be improved upon to issues related to possible differences in Mobile API/RPC spec versions between parameters in the request from a mobile application and an instance of SDL Core.

 To better understand what kinds of issues we could face, let's assume the next example:

-A mobile device with a newer version of the API (5.0) during connecting to the SDL Core, which has an older API version (4.3), sends a `RegisterAppInterface` request to SDL Core with an array of `AppHMITypes` which has the next values: `[DEFAULT, REMOTE_CONTROL]` (The `AppHMIType::DEFAULT` was introduced in the API since 2.0 version, since the time the `AppHMIType` type was added into the API, and `AppHMIType::REMOTE_CONTROL` was introduced in the 4.5 version of the API).
+A mobile application with a newer version of the Mobile API (5.0) while connecting to SDL Core, which has an older Mobile API version (4.3), sends a `RegisterAppInterface` request to SDL Core with an array of `AppHMITypes` which has the next values: `[DEFAULT, REMOTE_CONTROL]` (The `AppHMIType::DEFAULT` was introduced in the Mobile API since 2.0 version, since the time the `AppHMIType` type was added into the API, and `AppHMIType::REMOTE_CONTROL` was introduced in the 4.5 version of the Mobile API).
 SDL Core tries to validate the parameters in the RAI request, finds an unknown enum value of `AppHMIType::REMOTE_CONTROL`.
 As a result, the SDL Core sends a failure response to a mobile application with the `INVALID_DATA` result code.
-Thus, the mobile application fails to register with SDL Core that is an unacceptable user experience.
-Besides, the mobile application cannot conclusively determine the cause of failure since `INVALID_DATA` can be returned for a line of reasons.
+Thus, the mobile application fails to register with SDL Core, which is an unacceptable user experience.
+Additionally, the mobile application cannot conclusively determine the cause of failure since `INVALID_DATA` can be returned for a number of reasons.
-With the changes provided by this proposal, SDL Core will be able to process all unknown enums in mobile requests in the correct way and respond to mobile applications with informative messages about happed failures.
+With the changes provided by this proposal, SDL Core will be able to process all unknown enums in mobile requests in the correct way and respond to mobile applications with informative messages about experienced failures.

 ## Proposed solution